danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 /dev/sdb1 on /home type ext4 (rw,noatime,nodiratime,nobarrier,data=ordered)
 root@sah:/home/csv#</pre>

 Performance degraded from ~170 krps to around 160 krps.
 Also per RedHat documentation _“The benefits of write barriers typically outweigh the performance benefits of disabling them.
-Additionally, the \`nobarrier\` option should never be used on storage configured on virtual machines.”_
+Additionally, the \`nobarrier\` option should never be used on storage configured on virtual machines."_

 It was reverted afterwards.